backdrop-contrib/afterlight_tribute/README.md

 "Pure plays well with other libraries, including Bootstrap and jQuery.
 As a developer, you can pull in Pure as a foundational CSS framework, and then include specific Bootstrap or jQuery modules that your application may require."

+This theme can use the Bourbon/Neat SASS extensions from thoughtbot.
+Bourbon is maintained and funded by thoughtbot, inc. Tweet your questions or suggestions to @bourbonsass and while you’re at it follow us too.

+Copyright © 2011–2015 thoughtbot, inc. Bourbon is free software, and may be redistributed under the terms specified in the license.

 REQUIREMENTS
 ------------